NEWS

 Funding cuts endanger unsheltered youth

 On July 9, Preble Street and other nonprofits across the country received the devastating news that the U.S. Department of Health and Human Services decided to consolidate stand-alone funding for street outreach to unsheltered youth into other awards.
-This effectively destroys a vital resource to prevent youth homelessness, abuse, and trafficking.
+This effectively destroys a vital resource to prevent and rapidly respond to youth homelessness, abuse, and trafficking.
 Preble Street’s Teen Outreach program received $150,000 annually from this grant.

 Each year, the Preble Street Teen Outreach program serves approximately 150 young people in York and Cumberland counties who are experiencing unsheltered homelessness, couch surfing, or are otherwise difficult to find or engage.
 The team conducts weekly on foot outreach routes in Portland, Biddeford, Sanford, and Old Orchard Beach.